sometimesdigital/sometimesdigital/posts/modding-a-kobo-libra-2/modding-a-kobo-libra-2.md

 ---
-title: Modding Kobo Libra 2
+title: Modding a Kobo Libra 2
 description: All the mods I added to my grandma's new Kobo Libra 2 before gifting it to her for Christmas
 date: 2023-12-15T19:20:00+01:00
 comments: true